Summary

 - p ≥ .05 → not significant

-- Relationship between X and Y looks roughly linear
+- Relationship between X and Y is roughly linear

 - Residuals are approximately normal